Healthy Homes Assessment Judgeford

 Judgeford Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required throughout Judgeford and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required for all Judgeford and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.

 From 1 July 2021

-• Private landlords and property managers are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered Tenancy.
+• Private landlords and property managers must ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes